AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

+1stC
+Eu.C
-1stÊEu.Ê(Takes down a roll and reads)Ê
+(Takes down a roll and reads)C

 	"Know this most glorious monarch, before whom you now stand, is Emperor of all India---The Great Mogul---Brother of the Sun and Moon---of the Right Giver of all earthly 	Crowns---Commander of all creatures from the sea of Cremona, to the Gulph of Persia---Emperor of all Estates, and Lord of all the Region on the confines of Asia---Lord of all the coast 	of Africa---Lord of Ethiopia, Grand Sultan of all the beautiful females of Circassia, Barbary, Media, and both the Tartaries---Prince of the river Ganges, Zanthur, and 	Euphrates---Sultan of seventeen kingdoms---King of eight thousand Islands, and husband of one thousand wives."